jdafferner/csci4500-prog3/README.md

 # csci4500-prog3
 Java code for project three
-james Dafferner and mark Bradshaw
+James Dafferner and Mark Bradshaw prog3.input is just a copy of the instructors input file for testing